Modern Slavery Act 2015

 Healthcare Candidates

-The qualifications, personal and professional histories of every candidate applying to use our services is vetted by Professional Organisations in both India and the UK.
+The qualifications, personal and professional histories of every candidate applying to use our services is vetted by Professional Organisations in both their home country and the UK.

 Other Associations